-- 1. Enter the Local Configuration interface: Configuration > Local. - 2.
-Configure the following settings: - Live View Parameters: Set the protocol type and live view performance. - ◆ Protocol Type: TCP, UDP, MULTICAST and HTTP are selectable. - TCP: Ensures complete delivery of streaming data and better video quality, yet the real-time transmission will be affected. - UDP: Provides real-time audio and video streams. - HTTP: Allows the same quality as of TCP without setting specific ports for streaming under some network environments. - MULTICAST: It's recommended to select MCAST type when using the Multicast function.
-For detailed information about Multicast, refer to Section 7.1.1 Configuring TCP/IP Settings. - ♦ Play Performance: Set the live view performance to Shortest Delay, Balanced, Fluent or Custom.
-For Custom, you can set the frame rate for live view. - ♠ Rules: It refers to the rules on your local browser, select enable or disable to display or not display the colored marks when the motion detection, face detection, or intrusion detection is triggered.
-E.g., enabled as the rules are, and the face detection is enabled as well, when a face is detected, it will be marked with a green rectangle on the live view.

-◆ Display POS Information: Enable the function, feature information of the detected target is dynamically displayed near the target in the live image.
+- 2. Configure the following settings: - Live View Parameters: Set the protocol type and live view performance. - ◆ Protocol Type: TCP, UDP, MULTICAST and HTTP are selectable.

+TCP: Ensures complete delivery of streaming data and better video quality, yet the real-time transmission will be affected.

+UDP: Provides real-time audio and video streams.

+HTTP: Allows the same quality as of TCP without setting specific ports for streaming under some network environments.

+MULTICAST: It's recommended to select MCAST type when using the Multicast function.
+For detailed information about Multicast, refer to Section 7.1.1 Configuring TCP/IP Settings.

+- ♦ Play Performance: Set the play performance to Shortest Delay, Balanced or Fluent. - ♦ Rules: It refers to the rules on your local browser, select enable or disable to display or not display the colored marks when the motion detection, face detection, or intrusion detection is triggered.
+E.g., enabled as the rules are, and the face detection is enabled as well, when a face is detected, it will be marked with a green rectangle on the live view. - ◆ Display POS Information: Enable the function, feature information of the detected target is dynamically displayed near the target in the live image.
 The feature information of different functions are different.
 For example, ID and waiting time for Queue Management, height for People Counting, etc.